Why Commercial Real Estate Firms Are Digitizing Accounts Receivable to Create Exceptional Tenant Experiences

-- Why CREs are using AR digitization to drive exceptional tenant experiences
+- Why they're using AR digitization to drive exceptional tenant experiences

 - CREs’ use of checks and the shift towards digital payments

-- The AR functions CREs are most focused on digitizing
+- The AR functions they're most focused on digitizing

 - The barriers preventing CREs from digitizing, and